Validity, consonant plausibility measures, and conformal prediction

 \end{defn}

-Several technical remarks are in order.
-First, to keep the definition relatively simple, we have $\alpha$ appearing directly on both the left- and right-hand sides of Equation \eqref{eq:strong}.
-However, in some cases, it may be necessary to replace $\alpha$ on the left-hand side with $k_n(\alpha)$, where $k_n: [0,1] \to [0,1]$ is a monotone increasing function that can depend on $n$, but not on data, $A$, or $\prob$.
-Even when this change is necessary, its effect is minimal since $k_n(\alpha) \approx \alpha$; see \eqref{eq:k}.
-Second, the ``for all $A$'' part of the definition is crucial, for three reasons.
-One is that, as we discussed above, the motivation for introducing a predictive distribution in the first place is to be able to evaluate probabilities for general assertions about $Y_{n+1}$, so limiting the reliability of these probabilities to certain ``nice'' assertions would defeat the purpose.
-Tow is that, since
+The ``for all $A$'' part of the definition is important for at least three reasons.
+First, as we discussed above, the motivation for introducing a predictive distribution in the first place is to be able to evaluate probabilities for general assertions about $Y_{n+1}$, so limiting the reliability of these probabilities to certain ``nice'' assertions would defeat the purpose.
+Second, since

-one could easily find $A$ to make the upper bound less than $\alpha$ independent of $\uPi_{Y^n}$.
-Three is that if the probability bound holds for all $A$, then a similar bound holds for the second kind of event in \eqref{eq:events}.
-To see this, recall the duality $\lPi_{Y^n}(A) = 1-\uPi_{Y^n}(A^c)$, which implies
+one could easily find a single $A$ to make the upper bound less than $\alpha$ independent of how the probabilistic predictor assigns belief.
+Third, if the bound \eqref{eq:strong} holds for all $A$, then a similar bound holds for the second kind of event in \eqref{eq:events}.
+To see this, by the duality property in \eqref{eq:dual}, i.e., $\lPi_{Y^n}(A) = 1-\uPi_{Y^n}(A^c)$, it follows that

 But $A^c$ is an assertion too, so it follows from the ``for all $A$'' part of \eqref{eq:strong} that the right-hand side is bounded by $\alpha$, hence the second event in \eqref{eq:events} has controllably small probability.
-Finally, our definition of strong prediction validity differs from the predictive belief function calibration property of, e.g., \citet{denoeux2006}, as discussed in \citet{denoeux.li.2018}.